-3 hours lecture per week Prerequisite(s): Qualification for ENG 22 or qualification for ESOL 94 or qualification for a higher-level English course; and qualification for MATH 82 or qualification for a higher-level mathematics course.
-Recommended Preparation: ICS 101.
+Prerequisite(s): Qualification for ENG 100 or qualification for ESL 100 or qualification for a higher-level English course; and qualification for MATH 103 or qualification for MATH 115 or qualification for a higher-level mathematics course.
+Recommended Preparation: ITS 124.

 Comment: Information Technology majors must take ITS 122 for a letter grade only.
+Students may be required to spend up to \$120 for equipment and/or software for use in the class.